RocketDerp/lemmy_helper/README.md

 # Command line interface

-There is a command line interface for running crawling Lemmy servers.
-Experimenta, work in progress.
+There is a command line interface for running from a shell.
+Right now it has some primitive crawling of Lemmy servers.
+Experimental, work in progress.

 `node lemmyhelper_commandline.js posts`